Annual Corporate Governance Report

 Recommendation 5.1 | |||

-1. The Board is composed of at least twenty percent (20%) independent directors. | Compliant | Please see GIS for the year 2020. | |
+1. The Board is composed of at least twenty percent (20%) independent directors. | Compliant | Link: 2023 GIS | |

 Recommendation 5.2 | |||